crane-9/cs290/assignment_1/README.md

 ## Attributions:

-Chevron SVG was created by Dazzle UI and obtained from [SVGRepo.com](https://www.svgrepo.com/svg/533661/chevron-right).
+Chevron SVG was created by Dazzle UI and obtained from [SVGRepo.com](https://www.svgrepo.com/svg/533661/chevron-right) (utilized on the `/product` page).